 Visitors can get to Tioman Island by boat.
 Three ferries per day complete the journey from Mersing on the mainland in just two hours.
 Once you’re there, catch a ferry or a 4WD taxi to different parts of the island, or simply travel through the jungle on foot.

-Talk to us and let us help you plan a Tioman Island stay as part of your holiday in Southeast Asia.
+Talk to us and let us help you plan a Tioman Island stay as part of your incredible holiday to Malaysia.